You’ve probably heard that eating in moderation is easy and if you do you can eat anything!

 Normal eating is many things.

-• Eating when you have the opportunity because you know what the next few hours will bring and you need to prepare.
+- Eating when you can because you know what the next few hours will bring and must prepare.

 Eating is also for pure pleasure.

-The only way to eat the foods you love without guilt and the risk of habitual overeating is to make them part of your life.
+The only way to eat the foods you love without guilt and the risk of chronic overeating is to make them part of your life.

-In sum, my challenge to you is this – allow yourself the opportunity to practice eating in moderation.
+In sum, my challenge to you is this – allowing yourself to practice eating in moderation.
 Changing your relationship with food isn’t as easy as the ease a new diet plan promises.
-My hope is that the eating in moderation solutions gives you some ideas about how you can do things differently.
-Changing any habit that no longer serves you is what leads to more health and well-being.
+I hope the eating in moderation solutions give you some ideas about how to do things differently.
+Changing any habit that no longer serves you leads to more health and well-being.